kabanero-io/guides/publish/using-appsody-cli/using-appsody-cli.md

 - Navigate to `http://localhost:3000` to see the output.
     **NOTE**: The URL can be different, depending on the stack, so consult the documentation.

-- Edit `app.js` so that it outputs something other than "Hello from Appsody!".
+- Edit `app.js` so that it outputs something other than `Hello from Appsody!`.
 When you save the file, the change is detected and the container is automatically updated.

 - Refresh `http://localhost:3000` to see the new message.